wcfrobert/ezbolt/README.md

 $$M_p = P \times r_o$$

-The maximum bolt deformation of 0.34" occurs at the bolt furthest from ICR, the other bolts have deformation varying linearly between 0 to 0.34 based on its distance to the ICR ($$d_i$$)
+The maximum bolt deformation of 0.34" occurs at the bolt furthest from ICR, the other bolts have deformation varying linearly between 0 to 0.34 based on its distance to the ICR ($d_i$)

 $$\Delta_{max} = 0.34$$